 3. Fill in some basic information regarding your business interests

 4. Add your business address

 Tip: Keep in mind that the physical location of your business will determine the relevant taxes and regulations you will be required to follow.

 Choosing a Shopify Plan

 The default option for all new store owners is the 14-day free trial.

 However, the free trial only allows you to set up your store and does not facilitate any selling.
 You’ll need to upgrade to a paid plan before you can actually launch your store to the public.
 If you choose a paid plan while still in your trial period, you won’t be charged until your trial has ended.

-The Basic Plan also comes with handy perks like 24/7 customer support, unlimited products, low credit card rates, fraud analysis tools, free SSL certificate, shipping labels and more.
+The Basic Plan also comes with handy perks like 24/7 customer support, unlimited products, low credit card rates, fraud analysis tools, a free SSL certificate, shipping labels, and more.